 I’ve been taught that defeat and disappointment taste bitter, like the coffee I have spent days, weeks, and months making, for other, more established people than myself.
 The social media mogul who likes his lattes extra hot, and the businesswoman who takes hers two at a time.
 I would do better - or so society tells me - to chase the sweeter things in life.
 After all, even a child could tell you that sugar is the taste of success.
 The dopamine associated with promotion, a large salary, and status could easily be defined as adulthood’s sugar rush.
-But sweetness should not be confined to the addictive, sickly punch of refined carbohydrates alone.
+But, a part of me always argues, sweetness should not be confined to the addictive, sickly punch of refined carbohydrates alone.
 Nor must bitterness be overwhelming, a crushing defeat that ought to be swallowed only when absolutely necessary.

 In this polarised present is their space to enjoy the middle ground?
 The delight that can be found in a Negroni’s lip-pursing pleasure or the subtle sweetness of a freshly caught King Prawn.
 Could I live a life that is built upon these in-betweens, have a career that remains undefined by the binary categorisation of ‘’good’’ or ‘’bad’’?
 Maybe this existence would be defined as a mix of the two.
 Bittersweet like the winces imparted by half a grapefruit.
 Bitter and Sweet, a formidable cocktail, one which seems all the more palatable when compared to the sickly, sugar-coated Instagram feeds, and arsenic laced generalisations that currently determine how we view each other’s lives.